 + A can do, positive attitude - this is a holiday!

-Accessible from the navigation bar are more detailed equipment discussions and upon booking we will discuss gear in more detail and the conditions we are likely to encounter.
+From the navigation bar are more detailed equipment discussions and upon booking send a packing list.

 We take acclimatization very seriously and plan plenty of time into all our itineraries.